beehive-lab/kfusion-tornadovm/README.md

 ```

 Note:
-* sample configuration files from SLAMBench are under conf/
+* sample configuration files from SLAMBench are under the `conf/` directory.